e18rayan/Protein-Info-Tool/README.md

 3. Molecular Weight (in g/mol)
 4. Extinction Coefficient ( in M<sup>-1</sup> cm<sup>-1</sup>)

-The optional '-c' will provide generate the file above, plus an additional CSV file with each protein's amino acid breakdown (only 20 canconcial ones).
+The optional '-c' will provide generate the file above, plus an additional CSV file with each protein's 20 canonical amino acids breakdown.

 #### Running the script
 ```
 python Protein_Info.py Sequences.csv [-c]
 ```
+The input file and script have to be in the same directory.

 ### Example
 #### Input file